Integrating Kafka Connect With Amazon Managed Streaming for Apache Kafka (MSK)

 TYPE = JSON COMPRESSION = AUTO TRIM_SPACE = TRUE NULL_IF = ('NULL', 'NULL');

 Create stage for incoming files.
-Update URL
+Update URL with s3 bucket details

 CREATE OR REPLACE STAGE DEMO_DB.SNOWPIPE.MOCKAROO_S3_STG